Peersyst/fast-auth/contracts/fa/README.md

-# contracts/fa-guard
+# contracts/fa

-This package contains the FastAuth Guard contract.
+This package contains the FastAuth contract.
 It is responsible for verifying the authenticity of a user's request.

 ## How to Build Locally?